raystack/meteor/plugins/sinks/kafka/README.md

 # Kafka

-Publish metadata as protobuf-serialized messages to an Apache Kafka topic.
+Publish metadata records as JSON messages to an Apache Kafka topic.

 ## Usage